chamudithaNinety9/ResearchProject/README.md

 <h2><b>Project Overview</b></h2>

-<p>CamperShield is a mobile application focusing on the Meemure Camping area designed to enhance the camping experience by providing tools to ensure safety and increase knowledge about the natural environment.</p>
+<p>CamperShield is a mobile application focusing on the "Meemure Camping area" designed to enhance the camping experience by providing tools to ensure safety and increase knowledge about the natural environment.</p>

 <p>The application helps campers identify:</p>
 <ul>